Related publications

 If you don’t think you've received the care you should have, you’re entitled to make a complaint.
 You have the right:

 If you’re unhappy with the outcome, you can escalate your complaint to the Parliamentary and Health Service Ombudsman.
-For more information, see our factsheet Complaints about health services.
+For more information, see our webpage Complaints about care and health services.

 If you've experienced poor care, or know that poor care is being provided somewhere, you can report it to the Care Quality Commission (CQC), which regulates health and social care.
 You can do this anonymously.
 They don’t investigate individual cases but, in more serious cases, they may carry out an inspection, or use your evidence in an ongoing inspection.
 You’ll be helping the CQC to prevent poor care and abuse happening to others in the future.
 You can also tell the CQC when you feel you've received good care.